AlissonJC/beecrowd/README.md

 # How to use?

 If you need a hand to solve any Beecrowd problem, don't just copy-paste these solutions.
-Read them, understand them, and then try to develop a solution form your mind.
+Read them, understand them, and then try to develop a solution from your mind.

 Feel free to test my solutions.